helidon-io/helidon-examples/examples/packaging/README.md

 #### Fat Jar Distribution

-This example uses the `maven-assembly-plugin` with the `helidon-assembly-extension` to create a fat jar.
+This example uses the `maven-assembly-plugin` to create a fat jar.
 Specifically see:

 1. The `fat-jar` profile in the [pom.xml](./pom.xml) to configure the plugin.
 2. The assembly descriptor in [fat-assembly.xml](./src/main/assembly/fat-assembly.xml).

-Note that the plugin and descriptor use the `helidon-assembly-extension` which handles merging of Helidon json metadata that resides in Helidon jar files.

 To generate the fat jar: